 Mental Health Initiative

-The 2014 report, Behavioral Health Barometer for Virginia, compiled by the Substance Abuse and Mental Health Services Administration, provided alarming statistics about the scope of the problem and served to further highlight the challenges.
+In the 2014 report, Behavioral Health Barometer for Virginia, compiled by the Substance Abuse and Mental Health Services Administration, alarming statistics regarding the scope of the problem served to further highlight challenges to providing care for those living with Mental Health and Substance Abuse.

 EVMS Mental Health Working Groups